Alturino/Alturino/README.md

 ### Hi there I'm Ricky Alturino👋
 ##  I’m Computer Science Student with a lot of interest in technology especially develop a Mobile Application, and Back-End Application.

-- 🌱 I’m currently learning Java Spring, and Android Native Kotlin
+- 🌱 I’m currently learning Android Native Kotlin Java Spring, Kotlin Spring, Ktor, and Flutter Dart
 - 💬 Ask me about Android Kotlin or Java Spring

 ### Technology Stack